ShahinS2000/genai-chatbot-project/readme.md

 6. Run the frontend using "npm run dev" and make sure you go to "localhost:3000/chatbot"

 You can ask it queries such as "fetch me customers that have a degree" or "how many customers have spent x amount on wine"

+I've added some limitations of my solution which I was unable to resolve due to time limitations:
+- Chatbot doesn't talk back directly, rather only answers queries on the data specifically
+- No chat history